High-speed rail in Australia: New South Wales (late 2018)

-Victoria (2018–2019)
+Victoria (2018–2023)

 In the 2018 Victorian Budget in April, planning for a fast rail link between Melbourne and Geelong was announced.
 Later in September 2018, the Victorian State Government announced a Fast Rail Reference Group of technical advisors for a high-speed rail line to Geelong.
 This followed an allocation of $50 million for planning for the line in the 2018 state budget.
-The fast rail link formed part of the Labor Government's Western Rail Plan announced before the 2018 Victorian state election.
+The fast rail link formed part of the Labor government's Western Rail Plan announced before the 2018 Victorian state election.
 The plan would see regional trains run to Geelong and Ballarat at speeds up to 250 km/h, an increase on the current 160 km/h limit of V/Line VLocity trains.
 This would lead to a travel time between Geelong and Melbourne of 45 minutes and less than an hour to Ballarat.
 To achieve this, rail lines would be electrified and quadrupled to Wyndham Vale and Melton to separate regional and metropolitan services.
 The new fast lines would likely utilise a new Sunshine-CBD rail tunnel to be built as part of the Melbourne Airport rail link, and could use new electrified rolling stock.
 Under the plan, Sunshine railway station would become a key interchange for high-speed rail and metropolitan services in Melbourne's west.
 Planning for the high-speed rail will occur alongside the business case for the Airport Rail link, and all projects will likely take a decade to complete, with construction set to begin by 2022.

 The plan expands upon current duplication and improvement works to regional passenger rail lines by the State Government's $1.75 billion Regional Rail Revival project.

-In March 2019, the Federal Coalition Government pledged $2 billion for a fast rail line to Geelong, promising a maximum speed of 200 km/h, an average travel speed of 160 km/h and a travel time of 32 minutes.
+In March 2019, the Federal Coalition government pledged $2 billion for a fast rail line to Geelong, promising a maximum speed of 200 km/h, an average travel speed of 160 km/h and a travel time of 32 minutes.
 The Federal Government claimed this project would have a total cost of $4 billion.
-The Victorian Transport Minister Jacinta Allan welcomed extra federal funding but dismissed some of the claims about the project, arguing it would cost between $10 to $15 billion, would require the removal of 14 level crossings, and that the federal pledge did not include the cost of new rolling stock.
+The Victorian Transport Minister Jacinta Allan welcomed extra federal funding but dismissed some of the claims about the project, arguing it would cost between $10 and $15 billion, would require the removal of 14 level crossings, and that the federal pledge did not include the cost of new rolling stock.

+In November 2023, following a review of the national infrastructure pipeline, it was recommended that funding be removed from the project.